justinwoo/easy-purescript-nix/README.md

 # Easy PureScript Nix, NixOS Ready™

 A project for using PureScript and related tooling easily with Nix.
+Note that the `purescript` derivation used in nixpkgs is a derivative of the derivatifrom this project, so if you do not care about which version of PureScript you want to use, you can simply use it from there.

 ## Example usage

 See [ci.nix](./ci.nix) in this repo for example `nix-shell` usage.

-This repository uses Easy-PureScript-Nix for its setup: <https://github.com/justinwoo/vidtracker>

 ## Potential questions

-### Can I see an example of this at work?

-As usual, my vidtracker also has lots of usages: <https://github.com/justinwoo/vidtracker/tree/f78b3df57eaf5b122f0a0b51cc4e3c246bf96f88>

-### Porco zio, I love this.
-How do I install to my system from here?
+### How do I install to my system from here?

 Behold: